xmassmx/RAG/README.md

 The codebase for the LLM Apps course from Weights and Biases is used and adapted to ingest a directory of PDF documents (https://github.com/wandb/edu/tree/main/llm-apps-course).

 The whole application is built using langchain and gradio.
-A demo of the application is hosted on Huggingface Spaces at the following link: https://xmassmx.github.io/RAG/
+A demo of the application is hosted on Huggingface Spaces at the following link: https://xmassmx.github.io/RAG/ (Currently down...
+Work in progress)